Se Habla Español301-560-2685

 How debt is divided in divorce

-Posted on April 06, 2022 in Uncategorized
+Posted on April 06, 2022 in Property Division

 The American Psychological Association states that between 40-50% of marriages in the US end in divorce.
 This indicates that many couples have to figure out a way to handle debt that occurred during divorce proceedings.
 If you’re a Maryland resident, here are some important things to know about debt and divorce to protect your finances.